greentic-ai/greentic-events/docs/runner-integration.md

 # Runner integration

 This crate stays WASM-agnostic; you connect it to the Greentic runner (or any component host) via the adapters in `src/runner.rs`.

-> Note: There is no official greentic-runner client crate yet.
-The adapters here are injection points; wire them from your host once a client/API is available.
+The runner and deployer services are now available; drop their client bindings into the factories below—no protocol or client is baked into `greentic-events`.

 ## Wiring providers via runner